Angelus Apatrida: Early years (2000–2003)

 Angelus Apatrida was formed as a heavy/power metal band.
 Two demos were recorded in this period: Lost in the Realms of Orchinodaemon (2001) and Unknown Human Being (2003).
 With the latter, the band developed a post-thrash metal style.

 With those demos the band started to play live shows supporting other bands like Saratoga and their popularity soon increased.
 They won a competition of bands and signed their first contract with the label Red Dragon and recorded the song "Danza de la Muerte" for a tribute album for the Spanish heavy metal band, Panzer.

 The contract with Red Dragon Records was for three albums.
 The band recorded the first one, called Evil Unleashed in the Korsakov studios in Madrid during the summer of 2004 produced by Kosta Vázquez but it was never released due to problems with the label.
 Eventually, the band decided to break the contract with Red Dragon and to re-record the album one year later.

 Evil Unleashed (2003–2006)

 Evil Unleashed was re-recorded in the Studio54 studio in Valencia, produced by Enrique Soriano and mastered by Dave Horrocks in Canada at the Infinite Waves studio.
 The album was edited by Angelus Apatrida in March 2006 with Producciones Malditas.
 It was distributed through K-Industria all over the country.

 The album received good reviews and Angelus Apatrida was considered as one of the most sensational new bands of the country.
 It sold many copies in Spain and other countries.

-Angelus Apatrida started its first important tour with the Evil Unleashed Tour through many locations in Spain as well as recognized fests like Thrash Attack and Viñarock, playing together with international bands like Sepultura and Horcas and supporting others like Warcry and Destruction.
+Angelus Apatrida started its first important tour with the Evil Unleashed Tour through many locations in Spain as well as recognized fests like Thrash Attack and Viña Rock, playing together with international bands like Sepultura and Horcas and supporting others like Warcry and Destruction.